ARTICLE I. Name.

-- To initiate, support, and promote the exchange of information in engineering through leadership within ASEE and cooperation among librarians, information specialists, engineering information providers, educators, researchers, practicing engineers, and professional organizations;
+- To initiate, support, and promote the exchange of information in engineering through leadership within ASEE and cooperation among librarians, information specialists, engineering information providers, educators, researchers, practitioners, and professional organizations;

 - To promote and strengthen the role of the library/information center as an integral part of engineering education;

 - To support the objectives of the ASEE Professional Interest Council (PIC) of which the Division is a member;

 The Division seeks to promote the inclusion and education of diverse individuals and embracing diverse ideas in engineering, engineering technology, and engineering librarianship: the Division recognizes that diversity is strength in creativity, broadness of new ideas, and embracing new perspectives to arrive at the most truly innovative, resource-smart solutions possible.
 More information can be found in the Division’s Statement on Diversity, Equity, and Inclusion.